licarazvan90/video-classification-3d-cnn-pytorch/README.md

 # Action recognition using 3D ResNet:
-Forked from https://github.com/kenshohara/video-classification-3d-cnn-pytorch with the purpose of providing more detailed instructions and some scripts in order to make the analysis simpler
+Forked from https://github.com/kenshohara/video-classification-3d-cnn-pytorch with the purpose of providing more detailed instructions and some scripts in order to make the analysis easier.

-Tested on Google Compute Engine using the following configuration:
+Tested with Python3 on Google Compute Engine using the following configuration:

 ```
 OS: Linux Debian 9